cerebral-legacy/cerebral-website/app/markdown/doc_popups.md

 )
 ```

-Now we prevent any click on the button and the popover itself to propagate up to or application root component.
+Using **event.stopPropagation()** we prevent any click on the button and the popover itself to propagate up to or application root component.
 So when our chain handling the popover click runs:

 ```javascript
 import {set} from 'cerebral/operators';